tylerneylon/pumba/markdown/parse7.md

     -- end_char -->
     --   '"' <pop>

-The `regular_char` rule avoids matching backslashes because the previous `escaped_char` rule will capture them.
+In practice, the `regular_char` rule won't match backslashes because the previous `escaped_char` rule will capture them.
 Unless, of course, the entire source data ended with a backslash, in which case `escaped_char` would fail to parse the `"."` item.
-This unusual case reveals a bug in the grammar, but one which is not critical since this is not production code.
+This unusual case reveals a bug in the grammar that I plan to address later.

 Now we're ready for actual code that will add this rule set to our `Parser` instance `P`.
 This data directly reflects the rules we've just seen.